← Back to guides

 Frequently asked questions

-Why do traditional to-do lists not work for ADHD?
+Why do traditional to-do lists often fail?

 How many tasks should be on my to-do list?